BSC-CNS-EAPM/horus/HorusAPI/docs/source/developer_guide/index.rst

 In addition to :bdg-secondary-line:`Flows`, |Product| also has a feature called :bdg-secondary-line:`Extensions`, which allows developers to build custom views to represent any data using standard web technologies such as HTML, CSS and Javascript.
-For example, the NBDSuite plugin comes with a wide variety of extensions that allow users to visualize and analyze the results of their simulations.

 Usage
 =====